Latent variable graphical model selection via convex optimization

 \subsection{Structure between latent and observed variables}

-Suppose that the low-rank matrix that summarizes the effect of the hidden components is itself sparse.
+Suppose that the low-rank matrix that summarizes the effect of the latent components is itself sparse.
 This leads to identifiability issues in the sparse-plus-low-rank decomposition problem.
 Statistically the additional correlations induced due to marginalization over the latent variables could be mistaken for the conditional graphical model structure of the observed variables.
 In order to avoid such identifiability problems the effect of the latent variables must be ``diffuse'' across the observed variables.
-To address this point the following quantity was introduced in \cite{ChaSPW2009} for any matrix $M$, defined with respect to the tangent space $T(M)$:
+To address this point the following quantity was introduced in~\cite{ChaSPW2009} for any matrix $M$, defined with respect to the tangent space $T(M)$:

 Thus $\xi(T(M))$ being small implies that elements of the tangent space $T(M)$ cannot have their support concentrated in a few locations; as a result $M$ cannot be too sparse.
-This idea is formalized in \cite{ChaSPW2009} by relating $\xi(T(M))$ to a notion of ``incoherence'' of the row/column spaces, where the row/column spaces are said to be incoherent with respect to the standard basis if these spaces are not aligned closely with any of the coordinate axes.
+This idea is formalized in~\cite{ChaSPW2009} by relating $\xi(T(M))$ to a notion of ``incoherence'' of the row/column spaces, where the row/column spaces are said to be incoherent with respect to the standard basis if these spaces are not aligned closely with any of the coordinate axes.